-The EPA has reported3 that while single-unit dwelling (SUD) domestic households can divert more than 50% of domestic waste from landfill, the current recovery level in MUDs is often significantly less than 50%.
+The EPA has reported that while single-unit dwelling (SUD) domestic households can divert more than 50% of domestic waste from landfill, the current recovery level in MUDs is often significantly less than 50%.
 An increasing proportion of MUDs compared to SUDs will result in additional challenges in achieving and maintaining high recycling rates due to reduced space for recycling and storage of waste and a lower volume of garden refuse.

-Initiatives to press down on growth in waste generation per household must form part of the national and State-wide response for waste management in the future.
+Provisional 2015/16 WARR survey results indicate that waste generation per household may be beginning to fall.
+To ensure this positive result continues going forward, initiatives to press down on growth in waste generation per household must form part of the national and State-wide response to the region's vision for waste management in the future.
 Local councils alone or acting in groups are not resourced or enabled by legislation to tackle such major social changes.